acend/quarkus-techlab/content/en/docs/02.0/23_fault-tolerance.md

 The microprofile 'fault-tolerance' (Quarkus extension: `smallrye-fault-tolerance`) comes in very handy to implement simple but effective design patterns to be prepared for said events.
 Add this extension to both of your microservices!

-If you are manually importing the health extension use the following dependency:

 ```xml
 <dependency>
   <groupId>io.quarkus</groupId>